Effectiveness of Tree-based Ensembles for Anomaly Discovery: Insights, Batch and Streaming Active Learning: Experiments and Results

 \subsection{Summary of Experimental Findings}

-We briefly summarize the main findings of our empirical evaluation.
+We briefly summarize the main findings of our empirical evaluation of HiLAD framework.

-\begin{itemize} \itemsep{0em} \item Uniform prior over the weights of the scoring function to rank data instances is very effective for active anomaly detection.
+\begin{itemize} \item Uniform prior over the weights of the scoring function with tree-based ensembles to rank data instances is very effective for human-in-the-loop anomaly detection.
 The histogram distribution of the angles between score vectors from Isolation Forest (IFOR) and ${\mathbf w}_{unif}$ show that anomalies are aligned closer to ${\mathbf w}_{unif}$.

-\item The diversified query selection strategy (\texttt{Select-Diverse}) based on compact description improves diversity over greedy query selection stratgey with no loss in anomaly discovery rate.
+\item The diversified query selection strategy (\texttt{Select-Diverse}) based on compact description improves diversity over greedy query selection strategy with no loss in anomaly discovery rate.

-\item In the comparison between compact description (CD) and Bayesian rulesets (BR) for interpretability, BR has higher precision whereas CD has higher recall in general.
-However, CD usually generates rules of smaller lengths than BR.

 \item The KL-Divergence based drift detection algorithm is very robust in terms of detecting and quantifying the amount of drift.
-In the case of limited memory setting with no concept drift, feedback tuned anomaly detectors generalize to unseen data.
-In the streaming setting with concept drift, our streaming active learning (SAL) algorithm is robust and competitive with the best possible configuration, namely, Batch Active Learning (BAL).
+In the case of limited memory settings with no concept drift, feedback tuned anomaly detectors generalize to unseen data.
+In the streaming setting with concept drift, our HiLAD-Stream algorithm is robust and competitive with the best possible configuration, namely, HiLAD-Batch.

-\item GLocalized Anomaly Detection (GLAD) algorithm is very effective in learning the local relevance of ensemble members and discovering anomalies via label feedback.
+\item HiLAD can discover higher anomalies with limited labeled feedback.
+With more labeled samples, it discovers more anomalies compared to baseline methods.

 \end{itemize}